radian-software/prescient.el/README.md

 * `prescient-filter-method`: A list of algorithms to use for filtering candidates.
-The default is `literal`, `regexp`, and `initialism` as described above, but you can also use substring matching, initialism matching, regexp matching, fuzzy matching, or any combination of those.
+The default is `literal`, `regexp`, and `initialism` as described above, but you can also use substring matching, initialism matching, regexp matching, fuzzy matching, prefix matching, or any combination of those.
 See the docstring for full details.

 * `ivy-prescient-sort-commands`: By default, all commands have their candidates sorted.
 You can override this behavior by customizing